 Moisture Wicking – a key characteristic people want from their tracksuit material is that it can draw perspiration away from the body.

-There's so many advantages of the various tracksuit fabrics, as this classic outfit has become part of mainstream, daily fashion.
+There are so many advantages of the various tracksuit fabrics, as this classic outfit has become part of mainstream, daily fashion.
 A crushed velour tracksuit is more of a style statement, whereas vintage loopback jersey has a classic look and feel for a more traditional tracksuit.
-Warm, breathable and comforting, tracksuit fabrics are the perfect choice for making your own athletic or lounge wear.
+Warm, breathable and comforting, printing on tracksuit material is the perfect choice for making your own athletic or loungewear.